almonds0166/pluralkit.py/docs/source/quickstart.rst

 Client
 ~~~~~~

-Below is an async example script that prints one's system members and system description, given one's :ref:`authorization token <token>`.
+Below is an async example script that prints one's system members and system description, given the :ref:`authorization token <token>`.

 .. code-block:: python